 You're more likely to find mud daubers than cricket killers.
 These wasps are solitary and have thin waists.
 They tend to have colors that range from black and yellow to iridescent.
 When nesting, these wasps build mud-like tubes.

-The Dangers Of Allen Wasps
+The Dangers of Allen Wasps

 While the appearance and behavior of Allen wasps vary, there's one unfortunate similarity.
 All of the local wasps can sting, and they all have the potential to initiate a deadly allergic reaction.
 Not everyone is allergic to wasp venom, but those who are allergic may suffer from hives, nausea, and difficulty breathing.